• My Story

 No matter how you feel about your ex, they are still your child’s parents, so you should never talk bad about them to your offspring.
 Even if something horrible caused the divorce, children still battle the desire to love and be loved by their father and mother.
 They will come to terms with the separation and their relationship with each of you in time.
 What you don’t want them to remember is how you degraded and bad-mouthed the parent they love.

-2. Don’t Bring Up Your Child’s “Traits” In a Bad Way
+2. Don’t Bring Up Your Child’s “Traits” in a Bad Way

 You might be saying it as a joke, but the “You look just like your dad” or “Yeah, you get that attitude from your mom” isn’t funny to your child.
 This is especially true if they hear you tell a friend later down the road how your ex was ugly, or their attitude caused all your problems.
 Kids hear more than you think, and they put it together in their own way.